Introduction

 RIPK1 conformation dynamics.

-As starting point, we evaluated whether RIP kinases 1 and 3 activation would manifest in dynamic conformational changes.
+As starting point, we evaluated whether RIP kinases 1 and 3 activation would display conformational changes.
 We promoted necroptosis introducing stimuli by activating the TNFα pathway with TNFα (Christofferson et al. (2012)), while preventing repressive RIPK1 ubiquitylation with the SMAC mimetic BV-6 (Li et al. (2011)).
-To prevent the onset of apoptosis and instead induce activation of RIPK3, we blocked caspase 8 activation with the caspase inhibitor zVAD-FMK (Festjens et al. (2007)) (as illustrated in figure 3A).
+To prevent the onset of apoptosis and instead induce activation of RIPK3, we blocked caspase 8 activation with the caspase inhibitor zVAD-FMK (Festjens et al. (2007)) (as illustrated in Figure 3A).

 We used HEK293T cells and transiently expressed the RIPK1 and RIPK3 KinCon reporters for 48 hours.
 Bioluminescence readouts of the KinCon reporters were quantified after indicated timings of TNFα, BV-6, and zVAD-FMK (TBZ) treatments.
 We observed successive accumulation of the respective KinCon reporter protein levels over the treatment time course (Figure Supplement 2A).
-We assume that this is caused by blocking of caspase 8, thus preventing the cleavage of both RIPK KinCon sensors.
+We assume that this is caused by blocking of caspase 8, thus preventing the cleavage of both RIPK KinCon biosensors.
 As consequence we normalized the obtained RLuc PCA signals on reporter expression levels.
-In doing so we found that both, the RIPK1 as well as the RIPK3 KinCon reporter showed markedly reduced bioluminescence in the necroptotic cellular environment (Figure 3D).
-These results support the notion that both kinases shift upon pathway activation to a more opened (ON state) full-length kinase conformation.
+We showed that both KinCon reporters showed markedly reduced bioluminescence in the necroptotic cellular environment (Figure 3D).
+These results support the notion that both kinases shift to a more opened (ON state) full-length kinase conformation upon pathway activation.

-Conformational modulation of the RIPK1 KinCon following TNFα pathway activation suggests that the reporter is incorporated into complex I. We were interested to test the degree to which the RIPK1 KinCon represents a functional RIPK1 entity, despite the substantial modifications introduced to the polypeptide sequence.
+Conformational modulation of the RIPK1 KinCon following TNFα pathway activation suggests that the reporter is incorporated into complex I. We were interested to test the degree to which the RIPK1 KinCon represents a functional RIPK1 entity.
 For this purpose, we conducted co-expression experiments of various RIPK1 KinCon and flag-tagged RIPK1 variants in RIPK1-deficient HEK293T cells.
 We used auto-phosphorylation at S166 as the primary readout for RIPK1 catalytic activity.
 Our results showed that the RIPK1 KinCon reporter was not capable of auto-phosphorylation (Figure Supplement 3B).
 In the presence of active flag-tagged RIPK1 however, trans-phosphorylation of the KinCon reporter hybrid proteins was evident (Figure Supplement 3B).

 To further deepen our understanding of modes of RIPK1 activation we integrated a collection of missense mutations into the KinCon reporter.
 The assumed functions have been listed in Figure 3E.
 At the kinase N terminus a stretch of phosphorylation sites are attributed to kinase activation.
 Auto-phosphorylations at the positions S14, S15 and S166 have been shown to trigger downstream activation (Laurien et al. (2020), Wang et al. (2018)).
 The localizations are highlighted in the domain organization and the structure depiction of RIPK1 dimers (Figure 3E, F).
-Additional kinases like IKKα, IKKβ, TBK1, and MK2 have been linked to control the phosphorylation and activity state of RIPK1 (Dondelinger et al. (2019), Xu et al. (2018), Jaco et al. (2017)).
+It needs to be noted that additional kinases have been linked to control the phosphorylation and activity state of RIPK1 (Dondelinger et al. (2019), Xu et al. (2018), Jaco et al. (2017)).

 We next tested RIPK1 KinCon settings with the allosteric RIPK1 modulators GSK547 and Necrostatin (Puylaert et al. (2022), Cho et al. (2011)).
 When bound to RIPK1, both of these compounds occupy a pocket located behind the ATP binding site (Figure 3I, Figure Supplement 2B).
-The kinase-deficient mutation (K45A) of the KinCon biosensor displayed the strongest opening of the kinase conformation.
-For this reason we used it to benchmark the effects of Necrostation and GSK547.
-Application of both compounds for various time points showed that these inhibitors engaged with all the tested RIPK1 KinCon reporters.
-We observed an increase of bioluminescence for all RIPK1 inhibitors tested, which reflects the closing of the kinase conformation.
-The inhibitors also affected the phosphorylation mimetic (S14/15/166E) and phosphorylation preventing (S14/15/166A) KinCon reporters to the more closed configuration when compared to the unrelated control, the MEK1 kinase inhibitor Cobimetinib (Figure 3J, Figure Supplement 3D).
-This data underlines that application of these two kinase blockers alter the conformations and we assume scaffolding functions of active and inactive RIPK1 protomers.
+The kinasedeficient mutation (K45A) of the KinCon biosensor displayed the strongest opening of the kinase conformation.
+We used the RIPK1-K45A KinCon to benchmark the time dependent effects of Necrostation and GSK547 on the conformation changes (Figure Supplement 2C).
+Application of both compounds showed engagement with all the tested RIPK1 KinCon reporters tested.
+An increase of bioluminescence for all RIPK1 inhibitors was evident reflecting the closing of the full length kinase conformation.
+Even the phosphorylation mimetic (S14/15/166E) and phosphorylation preventing (S14/15/166A) KinCon reporters showed these phenomenon of promoting a more closed configuration when compared to the unrelated control, the MEK1 kinase inhibitor Cobimetinib (Figure 3J, Figure Supplement 2C, 3A).
+This data underline that application of both allosteric kinase blockers alter the conformations and as we assume scaffolding functions of active and inactive RIPK1 protomers.

 CDK4 and CDK6 interactions and conformations

 CDK4 and CDK6 exhibit proto-oncogenic properties that rely on the presence and interaction with regulatory proteins (Scheiblecker et al. (2020), Eferl and Wagner (2003)).
-Further, CDK6 functions as a chromatin-bound factor and transcriptional regulator, thereby promoting the initiation of tumori-genesis (Kollmann et al. (2013), Semczuk and Jakowicki (2004), Kollmann and Sexl (2013)).
-These activities are modulated by its molecular interaction partners, particularly cyclins and proteinogenic inhibitors.
-CDKs are protein kinases that regulate a plethora of processes, most importantly cell cycle progression (Goel et al. (2018)).
-On the molecular level CDK4/6 control phosphorylation of the retinoblastoma protein (Rb) which acts as a transcriptional corepressor.
-This phosphorylation event leads to the dissociation of the Rb-E2F complex, enabling the transcription of target genes that facilitate cell cycle progression (Giacinti and Giordano (2006)).
-To activate CDK4/6 they form a complex with D-type cyclins (Gao et al. (2020)).
-The phosphotransferase function of CDK4/6 is inhibited by a number of different proteins, including the INK4 family of proteins (p16INK4a, p15INK4b, p18INK4c, p19INK4d) and members from the Cip/Kip family (p21Cip1, p27Kip1) (Figure 4A) (Lin et al. (2001)).
-Over 80% of all human cancers (e.g. breast, melanoma and pancreatic cancer) exhibit alterations of different kind in the CDK4/6-cyclinD-INK4-Rb cascade (Ortega et al. (2002)).
-Deregulation is caused by alterations of protein expression levels and/or by mutations within the crucial regulatory proteins.
+Further, CDK6 functions as a chromatin-bound factor and transcriptional regulator, thereby promoting the initiation of tumorigenesis (Kollmann et al. (2013), Semczuk and Jakowicki (2004), Scheicher et al. (2015)) Kollmann and Sexl (2013)).
+These activities are modulated by its molecular interaction partners, particularly cyclins and proteinogenic inhibitors (Goel et al. (2018), Giacinti and Giordano (2006), Ortega et al. (2002)).
+CDK4/6 deregulation is caused by alterations of protein expression levels and/or by mutations within regulatory proteins.
 Prime example is the tumor suppressor protein p16INK4a which is one of the most frequently mutated genes in human cancers (Romagosa et al. (2011)), Liggett Jr and Sidransky (1998)).

 CDK4/6 interactions and conformations.

-A) Schematic illustration of regulatory CDK4/6 interactions and Rb activation.
+A) Illustration of regulatory CDK4/6 interactions and Rb activation.
 B) Domain organization of CDK4, CDK6 and p16INK4a; tested point mutations are listed below.
 C) 3D structure of CDK6 in complex with p16INK4a.
 Crucial amino acids involved in the interaction of the two proteins are highlighted.
 The R31C mutant is depicted in orange.
 (PDB code 1BI7 (Russo et al. (1998))).
 D) PPI analyses of the kinases CDK4 and CDK6 with p16INK4a.
 Scheme illustrates CDK4/6 hetero-dimer formation with p16INK4a analyzed using a PCA RLuc PPI reporter system.
-PPI induces the complementation of RLuc PCA fragments promoting an increase in bioluminescence.
-HEK293T cells were exposed to measurements after 48h of transient reporter expression.
-Bars represent the RLU fold change of PPI in relation to wt CDK4/6-p16INK4a (mean ±SEM, n=7 ind. experiments).
-E) Basal signal of CDK4/6 KinCon reporters with indicated mutations are shown.
-Constructs were transiently expressed for 48h in HEK293T cells.
-Bars represent the RLU fold change relative to the wt CDK4/6 reporters (mean ±SEM, n=6 ind. experiments).
-One representative western blot is shown below.
-F) Dynamics of CDK4/6 reporters expressed in HEK293T cells for 48h upon exposure to the three indicated CDK4/6i (1µM) or DMSO for 3h.
-Bars represent the RLU fold change relative to the DMSO control of the respective reporter (mean ±SEM, n=4 ind. experiments).
+PPI induces the complementation of RLuc PCA fragments promoting an increase in bioluminescence (HEK293T cells 48h of transient reporter expression).
+Bars represent the RLU fold change of PPI in relation to wt CDK4/6:p16INK4a (mean ±SEM, n=7 ind. experiments).
+E) Basal signal of CDK4/6 KinCon reporters with indicated mutations are shown (expressed for 48h in HEK293T cells; expression corrected signals) (mean ±SEM, n=6 ind. experiments).
+F) Quantification of alterations of CDK4/6 KinCon reporter bioluminescence signals (HEK293T, expression for 48h) upon exposure to indicated CDK4/6i (1µM) or DMSO for 3h (mean ±SEM, n=4 ind. experiments).
 Statistical significance for D-F: One-sample t-test (*p<0.05, **p<0.01, ***p<0.001)

 We started analyzing binary protein interaction of p16 with CDK4 and CDK6.
-We fused the two RLuc fragments that are used in the KinCon reporter to two different proteins, in this case CDK4 or CDK6 and p16ink4a.
+We fused the two RLuc fragments that are used in the KinCon reporter to two different proteins, in this case CDK4 /CDK6 and p16ink4a.
 When two proteins interact, the two Rluc PCA fragments form a complemented luciferase and an increased light signal can be detected (Figure 4D, left).
 Originally the underlying technology had been developed for the dynamic measurements of regulatory kinase interactions of PKA (Stefan et al. (2007)).
 Besides testing the kinase mutants CDK6-R31C and CDK4-R24C we generated the murine homolog of the p16INK4a displaying the cancer mutation P40L.
-P40L showed reduced affinities for CDKs and thus no longer inhibits phosphotransferase functions of CDK4/6 (Yarbrough et al. (1999)).
+P40L showed reduced affinities for the tested CDKs and thus no longer inhibits phosphotransferase functions of CDK4/6 (Yarbrough et al. (1999)).
 Upon complex formation of CDKs with p16INK4a the C terminal fused RLuc PCA reporter fragments complement and bioluminescence signals can be detected using intact cells transiently expressing the hybrid proteins.
-After co-expression of indicated constructs for 48 hours the cells were subjected to bioluminescence measurements (Figure 4D, Figure Supplement 1C).
-Using this cell based PPI reporter we observed a significant reduction of p16INK4a:CDK4/6 complex formation when the respective R residues are mutated to C. Integration of the P40L mutation in p16INK4a prevented complex formation as expected and further validates the reporter system applied (Figure 4D).
+Using this cell based PPI reporter we observed a significant reduction of p16INK4a:CDK4/6 complex formation when the respective R residues are mutated to C. Integration of the P40L mutation in p16INK4a prevented complex formation as expected and further validates the reporter system applied (Figure 4D, Figure Supplement 1C).

-Impact of small bioactive or second messenger molecules and protein interactions on kinase activity conformations.
+Impact of small molecules and protein interactions on kinase activity conformations.

 A+B) Depiction of molecular interactions of a type I 1/2 and type III kinase inhibitors with a kinase domains (N and C lobe).
-Impact of PLX8394, Cobimetinib GSK547 and on wt and mutated versions of BRAF, RIPK1 and MEK1 KinCon reporters.
-48h after transfection of HEK293T cells with respective reporter constructs, the cells were treated with the indicated inhibitors for 1h (1µM) followed by Rluc PCA analyses.
-Bars represent the RLU fold change relative to the DMSO control of the respective reporter (mean ±SEM, n=4 ind. experiments).
+Impact of PLX8394, Cobimetinib GSK547 on wt and mutated versions of BRAF, RIPK1 and MEK1 KinCon reporters.
+48h post transfection HEK293T cells expressing respective reporter constructs were treated with indicated inhibitors for 1h (1µM) followed by Rluc PCA analyses (mean ±SEM, n=4 ind. experiments).
 C) Depiction of molecular interactions of a type I kinase inhibitor with a kinase domain (N and C lobe).
 Impact of p16-deficient binding (R31C mutation) and abemaciclib on indicated CDK6 kinase conformations.
-48h after transfection of HEK293T cells with respective reporter constructs, the cells were treated with the indicated inhibitors for 3h (1µM) followed by Rluc PCA analyses.
-Bars represent the RLU fold change in relation to untreated wt CDK6 (mean ±SEM, n=4 ind. experiments).
+48h post transfection HEK293T cells expressing respective reporter constructs were treated with indicated inhibitors for 3h (1µM) followed by Rluc PCA analyses (mean ±SEM, n=4 ind. experiments).
 D) Bioluminescence measurement of PKAc wt and L206R KinCon reporters.
-After 48h of transient expressions in HEK293T cells, the cells were treated with 20µM of Forskolin for 15 min followed by Rluc PCA analyses.
-Bars represent the RLU fold change in relation to untreated wt PKAc (mean ±SEM, n=4 ind. experiments).
+HEK293T cells expressing the reporter were treated with 20 µM of Forskolin for 15 min followed by Rluc PCA analyses (mean ±SEM, n=4 ind. experiments).
 E) Kinase tree displays kinases for which KinCon reporter have been generated (red dots).
-The blue squares highlight the kinase for which approved drugs are available.
+The blue squares highlight the kinases for which approved drugs are available.
 Generated with kinhub.org/kinmap/.
 Statistical significance for A-D: One-sample t-test (*p<0.05, **p<0.01, ***p<0.001)

 In this study we focused on a collection of well-studied kinase pathways.
-In this regard it is important to note that only a limited number of approved drugs target human kinases.
+In this regard it is important to note that only a limited number of human kinases is targeted by approved drugs.
 We have depicted this visually by employing an evolutionary-based representation of kinase relationships in the human kinome tree (Figure 5E).
 The blue squares indicate the kinase branches displaying approved kinase blockers.
-It is evident that numerous protein kinases lack drug candidates and a more suitable tool for basic research analyses of pathological kinase functions (these kinases are referred to as the ’dark kinome’) (Berginski et al. (2021), Southekal et al. (2021)).
+It is evident that numerous protein kinases lack drug candidates.
+Many of these miss suitable tools/read outs for basic research analyses of physiological and pathological kinase functions.
+Such kinases have been referred to be part of the so called ‘dark kinome’ (Berginski et al. (2021), Southekal et al. (2021)).
 In the kinome tree illustration we have integrated our growing catalog of KinCon reporters (red dots, Figure 5E).
-This represents an extendable toolbox for gaining first but also deeper insights into the dynamic alterations of kinase activity structures induced by different means of inhibitors, activators or mutations.
+These conformation reporters represent an extendable toolbox for gaining first and also deeper insights into alterations of kinase activity related conformation states induced by different means of inhibitors, activators, binders or mutations.
 Systematic implementation of this technology in kinase research programs would assist in advancing our understanding of kinase and pseudokinase regulations and functions.

 Discussion

 In the field of kinase-related diseases, mutations of different kind and at different stages of kinase pathways have prompted the development of kinase-specific and small molecule-based inhibitors as primary therapeutic approach (Ferguson and Gray (2018)).
-Despite significant efforts in this direction, only a small fraction of the entire kinome has been targeted by FDA-approved kinase blockers so far (Lahiry et al. (2010), Politi et al. (2015)).
-Once a kinase inhibitor is introduced into clinical use, it often encounters the development of drug resistance mechanisms over time (Longley and Johnston (2005)).
+Despite significant efforts in this direction, only a small fraction of the entire kinome has been successfully targeted by FDA-approved kinase blockers so far (Lahiry et al. (2010), Politi et al. (2015)).
+Moreover, once a kinase inhibitor is introduced into clinical use, it often encounters the development of drug resistance mechanisms over time (Longley and Johnston (2005)).
 Especially in cancer therapy, these facts pose a significant challenge for identifying and applying efficient small molecule based therapies.
-Hence, it is crucial to gain a more extensive insight into the molecular consequences of kinase patient mutations and the evolving patterns of drug resistance mechanisms.
+Hence, it is crucial to gain more extensive insights into cellular drug-target engagement, the molecular consequences of kinase patient mutations and the evolving patterns of drug resistance mechanisms.
 For both endeavors new technologies are indispensable for identifying, accurately monitoring and targeting the dysregulated functions of kinases on the cellular level.

 At the beginning of our studies, we underlined the exceptional sensitivity of the KinCon-reporter system for tracking kinase activity conformations.
 We demonstrated that at expression levels far below the endogenous kinase of interest we tracked kinase conformations and their alterations upon drug exposure (Figure 1E-G).
 Tracking enzyme activities at low expression levels is paramount for understanding the details of cellular functions, as many regulatory and spatiotemporal controlled kinase interactions occur under such settings.
 Such precise measurements are essential for unraveling and targeting pathological kinases functions.

 In the next step, we expanded the application of the KinCon reporter to RIPK.
 Examining the molecular mechanisms that regulate RIPK1 activity poses a challenge because of the intricate nature of the pathway.
 Functioning as a molecular scaffold, RIPK1 orchestrates signal transduction by coordinating multiple kinases participating in the NFκB pathway (Moynagh (2005), Meylan et al. (2004)).
 Moreover, as a regulator of cell death, RIPK1 forms a substantial amyloid-like signalosome in conjunction with RIPK3 and various other factors (Degterev et al. (2019)).
 We have shown that indeed pathway activation at different levels of the cascade can be tracked.
 Further, all tested mutations converted RIPK1 to the more opened conformation (Figure 3G, H).
 Both tested and allosterically acting RIPK1i converted the KinCon reporter back to a more closed conformation (Figure 3J, 5B).
 This consistent impact on the open kinase conformation, indicates a uniform response in altering the enzymes structural state.
-We assume that this unexpected drug driven transition of inactive and active RIPK1 complexes to more closed kinase conformation may have relevance for scaffold functions of RIPK1.
-Further, we speculate that it may affect drug efficacies.
+We assume that this unexpected drug-driven transition of inactive and active RIPK1 complexes to more closed kinase conformation may have relevance for scaffold functions of RIPK1.
+Additionally, we hypothesize that it could potentially impact the effectiveness of drug binding.

 The proto-oncogenic characteristics of CDK4 and CDK6 depend on expression levels and their interactions with a collection of regulatory proteins (Lin et al. (2001).
 We applied the KinCon technology for tracking activity states of both kinases.
-We demonstrated that regulatory CDK4/6 interactions induce conformational changes that remain unaltered when clinically used type I inhibitors bind to them (Figure 4F).
-However, we would like to state that the involvement of cyclinD interactions will need to be taken into account for follow up studies.
-In general these observations will be relevant for targeting other kinases which are disease relevant and are thus current or future targets for drug discovery efforts.
-Overall the details of drug binding and action have been elaborated in last section of the results (Figure 5).
+We demonstrated that regulatory CDK4/6 interactions induce conformational changes that remain unaltered when clinically used type I inhibitors bind to them in the tested cell setting (Figure 4F).

 Materials & Methods